richardghirst/PiBits/ServoBlaster/README.txt

 While the driver does use the PWM peripheral, it only uses it to pace the DMA transfers, so as to generate accurate delays.

-I used Panalyzer running on one Pi to mointor the servo outputs from a second Pi.
+I used Panalyzer running on one Pi to monitor the servo outputs from a second Pi.
 The pulse widths and frequencies seem very stable, even under heavy SD card use.
 This is expected, because the pulse generation is effectively handled in hardware and not influenced by interrupt latency or scheduling effects.

-The driver uses DMA channel 0, and PWM channel 1.
+The driver uses DMA channel 14, and PWM channel 1.
 It makes no attempt to protect against other code using those peripherals.
 It sets the relevant GPIO pins to be outputs when the driver is loaded, so please ensure that you are not driving those pins externally.